Whether you’re a parent of teens, or have recently welcomed a new baby into your life, chances are you’ve asked yourself this question:

 With a will, you’ll have the satisfaction of knowing the court will follow your wishes unless your request is impractical, or the person doesn’t want the responsibility of caring for your children.

-Ideally, you can establish guardianship for your kids by working work with the other parent and pick a person the two of you can agree on.
+Ideally, you can establish guardianship for your kids by working with the other parent and picking a person the two of you can agree on.
 This way, you both nominate the same person in your wills and the court can appoint a guardian with no trouble if you both die.

 Whoever you chose to serve as guardian should have a copy of your will, and they can bring the document to the probate court when the time comes.
 Some states require the nominated guardian to fill out an application or petition before they’ll grant guardianship, and they’ll likely have to pay a filing fee, too.